siennacurry/siennacurry/README.md

 🧃 Majoring in **COMPUTER SCIENCE & LINGUISTICS**

-☕ An aspiring software developer with a passion for design.
+☕ An aspiring software developer.

 🍵 I work with C++, Python, and React.